JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

  Once I do this, change all the integration tests that call `AddRaiseEvent` to use these extension methods.
 It may be better to change one integration test to ensure it's working correctly after a test with events passes.
 Then I can update all the broken tests and refactor all the integration tests.

+ Oops:
+ * I can't put the extension class within another; it'll have to be at the same level that the main expectation class is at.
+ * I need to capture every adornment FQN, **not** the expectations.
+I mean, I need those for other things, but not for events.

+So, got things working with some casts and whatnot.

+* Fix all the tests
+* Update integration tests to use the event extension methods (look for `AddRaiseEvent`)

 * The **only** name collision that we could run into now is if someone has "{Namespace}.{MockType}CreateExpectations" in their code, because I assume that's OK to create it (or the "make" version as well).
 The chances of this are extremely small, and...arguably, the user could create an alias to their code.
 However, if they're mocking something that is in the project that they make the mock, that won't help, because an alias can't be made.
 Again, the odds of this happening are really, **really** small, but...I wonder if I can look in the assembly symbol, or see if I can find a `ITypeSymbol` of my proposed name before I make it, and then do something similar with what I do in `VariableNamingContext` - keep adding 1 until I find one that works.

+Along with this, it's possible a collision could occur with shims if 2 interfaces with the same name (different namespaces) needed shims.
+But, again, both are extremely rare to happen, so it's low on the list.

 * BIG OOOOF.
 I forgot about `RockRepository`.
 I have no idea how this will work.
 Maybe I just remove this, and make expectations disposable.
 * Update documentation
 * Check all TODOs